 “We are experiencing very high call volumes.
 If you are calling for a medication refill or would like to schedule an appointment, please download our app for faster service.
 Search <insert app name> in the Apple Store or Google Play Store.
 Otherwise, please continue to hold and we will be with you as soon as possible.”

-11: Embed links to your app on your practice’s website home page
+10. Include links to your app on your practice’s website and social media pages

 In summary, there are TNTC4 reasons to offer a mobile app to pet owners.
 Your clients want easier ways to connect and communicate with your practice.
 And, for your practice, having an engagement platform that specializes in mobile apps is an essential, affordable part of a business strategy focused on strengthening the bond with clients.

 Don’t have a mobile app for your veterinary practice?
-Schedule a demo to find out if Vet2Pet is the right platform for you.
+Schedule a demo to find out if Vetsource is the right solution for you.